gitlabhq/gitlabhq/doc/user/project/integrations/kubernetes.md

 If the API is using a self-signed TLS certificate, you'll also need to include the `ca.crt` contents as the `Custom CA bundle`.

-## Kubernetes namespace

-Kubernetes namespace is auto-generated if not specified.
-The default value is `<project_name>-<project_id>`.
-You can overwrite to use different one, if needed.
-Otherwise `KUBE_NAMESPACE` will receive the default.

 ## Deployment variables

 The Kubernetes service exposes following